 Entities are just as valuable as keywords, and you should focus on creating content that serves those just as well.
-While we won’t get into the overly complex definition of what Google considers an entity, we can say that it focuses on specific concepts and people.
+While we won’t get into the overly complicated definition of what Google considers an entity, we can say that it focuses on specific concepts and people.
 Instead of keywords, Costa Rica and J.K.
-Rowling are entities, rather than keywords.
+Rowling are entities rather than keywords.
 Combining an entity with keywords that relate to it creates an ideal situation for Google.

 Reverse Engineer Content

-When you’re creating new content, or taking the time to revamp your old content, keep the Answer Box a priority.
-If the content you’re creating is well written, informative, and valuable, it’s not going to detract from the content you write specifically for the Answer Box.
+When you’re creating new content or taking the time to revamp your old content, keep the Answer Box a priority.
+If the content you’re creating is well-written, informative, and valuable, it’s not going to detract from the content you write specifically for the Answer Box.

 Improve Answer Score